openUC2/UC2-GIT/RASPBERRY-PI/README.md

 Beside that, the RaspberryPi will be turned into an access point, i.e. the RaspberryPi will create an own network with dedicated SSID where the
 RaspberryPi is the server.
 This allows the user to establish a direct SSH connection to the Pi, even when there is no other network
 (e.g. no internet connection) taking care of the routing.
-In addition, if the Pi has an internet connection it allows you to access this internet connection while actually connected to the RaspberryPi's network.
+In addition, if the Pi has an internet connection it allows you to access this internet connection while actually being connected to the RaspberryPi's network.
 The credentials of the RaspberryPi's own network default to:

 * SSID: UC2_RaspberryPi_APxxxxx
 * PWD: UCInsecurity2
 * Server-IP: 192.168.50.1
 * Server-Broadcast: 192.168.50.*

-These credentials may be adjusted in the file **/etc/hostapd/hostapd.conf** or in **/etc/systemd/network/12-ap0.network** respectively and should take effect after a reboot.
+These credentials may be adjusted in the file **/etc/hostapd/hostapd.conf** (SSID-Password) or in **/etc/systemd/network/12-ap0.network** respectively and should take effect after a reboot.
 If you need to add a new SSID after the install script was run, you will have to add it to
-**/etc/wpa_supplicant/wpa_supplicant<span>@</span>wlan0.conf**.
+**/etc/wpa_supplicant/wpa_supplicant-wlan0.conf**.
 The ability to access the internet over the RaspberryPi's network may be restricted by the internet providing networks firewall (e.g. eduroam).
 On a regular home router with WPA2 it should work though.

-If you encounter problems with your prior-to-install working internet connection, please check the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) in /etc/hostapd/hostapd.conf and replace by something appropriate if obviously rubbish.
-Changes take effect after a reboot.
+If you encounter problems with your prior-to-install working internet connection, please check the files mentioned in the preceding paragraph in and replace obvious nonsense entries by something appropriate (e.g. [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)).
-Your final Terminal screen should look like this:
+Changes will take effect after a reboot.
+If your problem persists please open an issue.
+Your final terminal screen should look like this:

 ![Network once finished](https://raw.githubusercontent.com/bionanoimaging/UC2-GIT/master/RASPBERRY-PI/images/finish_network.png)

+### Backups

+System-relevant files touched by this script are backed-up prior to modification under ~/UC2/backups with an identifying prefix (e.g. "boot" or "lxde")
+Following files might be recovered after a successful run:

+* /etc/sudoers (etc_sudoers.bak)
+* /boot/config.txt (boot_config.bak)
+* /etc/network/interfaces (etc_net_interfaces.bak)
+* /etc/resolvconf.conf (etc_resolvconf.bak)
+* ~/.config/lxpanel/LXDE-pi/panels/panel (lxde_panel.bak)
+* ~/.config/lxsession/LXDE-pi/autostart (lxde_autostart.bak)
+* ~/.kivy/config.txt (kivy_config.bak)

+In case it turns out to be highly demanded we will consider providing script reverting system-relevant changes.

 ### Acknowledgements